mechboxes/mech/CONTRIBUTING.md

 # then open cov_html/index.html
 # or if you want all coverage html report
 pytest --cov-report html:cov_html --cov=mech -m"int or not int"

+# if you want to do a quick-ish (takes 1.5 minutes) smoke test
+# this runs thru most basic functionality of mech
+./smoke_test

 # to see the slowest unit tests
 pytest --durations=0